johnabernau/personal_site/content/xresearch.md

 **Publications Under Review**

 * Xu, Bin and John A. Bernau.
-"How Do Modern States Culturally Respond to Disasters?"
+"The Sympathetic Leviathan: How Do Modern States Culturally Respond to Disasters?"

 [<img src = "/research/leviathan.jpg" />](/research/leviathan.jpg)